mbernste/mbernste.github.io/_posts/2025-12-21-attention.md

     return model
 ```

-Now, we load the dataset and build the vocabulary:
+Finally, below is the code that ties it all together to load the training data, partition into training and test sets, and train the model:

 ```
 # Load data